Gardening for Beginners 🌱 START HERE

 • Selective weed killer: Many herbicides are selective, meaning they kill certain specific types of weeds but not others.
 The type of weeds killed by selective herbicides depends on the product.
 Several selective herbicides may be combined to increase the number and type of weeds killed.

 • Nonselective weed killer: This herbicide will kill all plants—both unwanted and wanted.
-When applying nonselective weed killers to gravel driveways and paths, care must be taken to ensure overspray does not come into contact with desirable plants or the lawn.
+When applying nonselective weed killers to gravel driveways and paths, take care to ensure overspray does not come into contact with desirable plants or the lawn.

 Ingredients

 The most effective weed killers feature one or more chemical herbicides known for their ability to vanquish vegetation.
-Several ingredients are used—some wipe out weeds while others act as mixing agents or surfactants to help the herbicide stick to the unwanted plants’ leaves.
-The following are among the most common ingredients found in weed-killing products.
+Some active ingredients work to wipe out weeds, while others act as mixing agents or surfactants to help the herbicide stick better for increased absorption.
+The following ingredients are commonly found in weed-killing products.

 • Triclopyr: An ingredient found in some weed-killing products, triclopyr is a nonselective herbicide.
 It will kill various weeds, including invasive woody plants such as mesquite and locust, but it won’t harm most types of turfgrass, making it among the best options for use on gravel paths adjacent to lawns.